EricVoll/vio_drift_comp_using_ASA/README.md

-# SemesterProjectROS

-This repo contains the ros packages written for my [semester project](https://github.com/EricVoll/ethz_asl_semester_project).
+# Visual Inertial Odometry (VIO) drift compensation using Azure Spatial Anchors

+This repo contains the ROS side code of my Semester Project at ETH's Autonomous Systems Lab (ASL), were I implemeneted VIO drift compensation using Azure Spatial Anchors for omnidirectional drones.
+The report with in-depth descriptions can be found here.

+The Mixed Reality side of this project is located [here](https://github.com/EricVoll/ethz_asl_semester_project).

 # Setup
 1. Install ROS melodic